Hello from Valhalla!

 We pray you and yours are well in this time of uncertainty.

-We delayed opening until May 29, as we needed time to plan a strategy for dealing with COVID19.
-Some things need to change a bit to keep everyone safe!
-We are sorry for any inconvenience this may cost.
+We will be opening May 15, 2021.
+Some things need to stay in place since 2020 to keep everyone safe!
+We are sorry for any inconvenience this may cause.

 First of all, we ask that if you or anyone in your party is ill, that you STAY HOME.